International Management MSc

 What makes International Management MSc at Worcester special?

-Offering up-to-the minute study of the very latest global trends and techniques in successful leadership and management, this one-year full-time programme includes an optional 6-month internship, introductory bursary, access to our Future Leaders' Programme and membership/additional qualifications from the prestigious Chartered Management Institute.
+Offering up-to-the minute study of the very latest global trends and techniques in successful leadership and management, this one-year full-time programme includes an optional 6-month internship and membership/additional qualifications from the prestigious Chartered Management Institute.

 Your time at university is an important investment in your future career potential and ability to compete for the most desirable graduate jobs.
 The employment prospects for Worcester graduates are excellent - 93% of our students are in work or further study within six months of graduation and we will work with you throughout your studies to prepare you for your future career.